Tornado outbreak sequence of May 21–26, 2011: Reading–Barclay, Kansas

-Joplin, Missouri
+Joplin–Duquesne–Diamond, Missouri

-This large, deadly and devastating EF5 tornado tracked through Joplin, Missouri, leaving behind catastrophic damage.
+This large, deadly and extremely impactful EF5 tornado tracked through Joplin, Missouri, leaving behind catastrophic damage.
 The tornado was multiple-vortex in nature and was up to 1 mi wide.
 Mainly the southern part of the city was affected, with most structures in the area either damaged or destroyed.
 158 people were directly killed by the tornado, with at least eight more indirect fatalities, making it the deadliest United States tornado since 1947 and one of the deadliest single tornadoes ever recorded.

 The tornado first touched down in Newton County, Missouri, just east of the Missouri–Kansas state line at 5:34 p.m.
-CDT (22:34 UTC), initially knocking down large trees.
+CDT (22:34 UTC) on May 22, initially knocking down large trees.
 The tornado moved east-northeast and strengthened to EF1 intensity as it continued through rural areas towards Joplin, snapping trees and power poles and damaging outbuildings.
 Widening, the tornado then tracked into the more densely populated southwest corner of the city near the Twin Hills Country Club.
 It heavily damaged several homes at a subdivision in this area at up to EF3 strength.
 The tornado continued to cause EF3 damage as it moved through another subdivision just east of Iron Gates Road.
 Numerous homes were destroyed and multiple vehicles tossed around, some of which were thrown onto or rolled into homes.
 The tornado reached EF4 intensity just before crossing S. Schifferdecker Avenue.

+EF5 damage to St. John's Regional Medical Center in Joplin, which later had to be torn down due to deformation of its foundation and underpinning system.

 The tornado began producing EF4 damage only four minutes after touching down, as several small but well-built commercial buildings were flattened.
 Consistent EF4 to EF5 damage was noted east of S. Schifferdecker Avenue and continued through most of southern Joplin.
 Numerous homes, businesses, and medical buildings were flattened in this area, with concrete walls collapsed and crushed into the foundations.
 A large steel-reinforced step and floor structure leading to a completely destroyed medical building was "deflected upward several inches and cracked".
 Steel trusses were deformed, vehicles were thrown and mangled, and several 300-pound concrete parking stops anchored with rebar were torn from a parking lot in this area and thrown up to 60 yd away.